 In summer there is usually no running water, but recent rain has left the bowls filled with water.
 Logs, placed over the drops, allow descent by carefully easing along them while maintaining balance with hands on the vertical canyon walls.
 Today, the logs are wet and slippery increasing the possibility of an undignified plunge into a cold, water-filled cauldron below.
 Potential for injury is reasonably low, but for personal humiliation - reasonably high.

 Standing above the hidden entrance into the Nihahi Creek Canyon

-Careful progress in single file proceeds down the logs, over the drops and onto the next level area, where a short hike through the spectacular, smooth-walled canyon provides an opportunity to repeat the process several more times.
+Careful progress in single file proceeds down the logs, over the drops and onto the next level area, where a short hike through the spectacular, smooth-walled canyon provides the opportunity to repeat the process several more times.

 In the second half, the terrain is different.
 The canyon is much wider with only a single section of very narrow canyon to be negotiated on a downward-sloping log.

 Vertical canyon walls on either side make it necessary to backtrack slightly to a location where it is possible to scramble up the steep, rocky slope to the trail above.

-The return proceeds past the main trail to spend a few minutes relaxing by the Little Elbow River before hiking the shoreline.
+The return hike proceeds past the main trail to spend a few minutes relaxing by the Little Elbow River before hiking the shoreline.
 While in the canyon, the sun has swung around to the west and sun-drenched Forget-Me-Not Mountain consumes the forward field of vision.

 Using a combination of off-trail bushwhacking and game trails successfully progresses past interesting rock formations to a ridge scramble up to the road and very close to the parking area.